Differences Between Artificial and Natural Salt Therapy

 Salt Spa St. Augustine seeks to replicate the healing microclimate climate of a natural salt mine, also called speleotherapy, in our salt cave.

 Speleotherapy is a process that involves using the health enhancing effects of a salt mine’s natural microclimate to treat respiratory conditions.
-Salt cave therapy is common all over Eastern Europe and has become a standard feature of spa treatment there.
+Salt cave therapy is common all over Eastern Europe and has become a standard feature of medical spa treatment there.
 The Wieliczka salt mine in Poland is the largest subterranean medical respiratory hospital in the world.
 Operated by National

 Below are some of the special characteristics and benefits of a salt mine micro-climate used in speleotherapy: